epwalsh/obsidian.nvim/README.md

 A Neovim plugin for [Obsidian](https://obsidian.md), written in Lua.

+This is for people who love the concept of Obsidian -- a simple, markdown-based notes app -- but love Neovim too much to stand typing characters into anything else.

 ## Features

 - ▶️ Autocompletion for note references via [nvim-cmp](https://github.com/hrsh7th/nvim-cmp) (triggered by typing `[[`)